imad23m/CrowSqlite/README.md

 # ![logo](crowsqlite_logo.png)

-`CrowSqlite` is a Minimal SQLite server intended to run locally and operated by a specific software to be used as a simple database.
+`CrowSqlite` is a **Minimal SQLite3 Restful Database Server** intended to run locally and operated by a specific software to be used as a simple database.

 # Compiling